Differential/docs/GUIDEBOOK.md

 # DIFFERENTIAL GUIDEBOOK

-*Dedicated to the families of our employees.
+*Dedicated to the families of our team.
 Thank you for supporting our efforts to create an incredible company.*

-## Introduction
+## How we got started

 In the fall of 2012, Tim and Ry asked the question "What if you took the 10 ideas and 30 people in a typical accelerator 'class' and combined them into one organization?"
 They believed it would reduce waste.
 Through natural selection, some ideas would die quick deaths, and the best few would attract the most talent.
 And investors would see a better return.

 The vision for Differential is to test this theory.

+In 2013, Differential was founded by Tim, Ry, and Gerard as the company we plan to retire from; a work environment we always dreamed of for ourselves, knowing that if we could make it awesome for us, it would also attract great talent.

-We work in ways that will be a lot different than what you may be used to.
+We work differently than what you may be used to.
 You have no boss.
 You choose what to work on.
 Your peers control your compensation.

-In 2013, Differential was founded by Tim and Ry as the company we plan to retire from; a work environment we always dreamed of for ourselves, knowing that if we could make it awesome for us, it would also attract great talent.

 ## Guiding Principles

 ### Ownership creates alignment.

 * O1 We want equity in every project we work on.
-* O2 We transparently share equity in the company.
+* O2 We transparently share company equity with the team.

 ### Money matters.

-* M1 We want our projects to generate revenue very early.
+* M1 We focus on projects that can generate revenue early.
 * M2 Serious startups raise angel and venture financing.
 * M3 Startup workers do not need to suffer financially.
-* M4 Building our cash reserve creates freedom.
+* M4 Building a company cash reserve creates freedom.

 ### Flat hierarchy.